vgupta117/assignment07/README.md

 I chose *Playfair Display*, a google font for the main header and navigation menu because it is a transitional serif font well suited for titles with its very large x-height, short descenders, and extra short capitals

 I paired *Playfair Display* with *Libre Baskervile*, a serif google font for the section headers and body text.
 I chose Libre Baskervile because it is optimized for reading on-screen with its taller x-height, wider counters and a little less contrast.
-Since our website is content heavy, readability is very imp
+Since our website is content heavy, readability is very important.